stormpath/stormpath-documentation/source/accnt_mgmt.rst

   .. warning::

     This feature is not yet available in PHP.
 Please use the Stormpath Admin Console UI or by using the REST calls provided below to enable or disable the password reset email.
 For updates, you can follow the `ticket on Github <https://github.com/stormpath/stormpath-sdk-php/issues/106>`_.

 The Password Reset Email is configurable for a Directory.

-There is a set of properties on the :ref:`ref-password-policy` resource that define its behavior.
+There is a set of properties on the Password Policy resource that define its behavior.
 These properties are:

 - ``resetEmailStatus`` which enables or disables the reset email.
 - ``resetEmailTemplates`` which defines the content of the password reset email that is sent to the Account’s email address with a link to reset the Account’s password.